This article was updated on September 8, 2023.

 Prescreen is a process that happens behind-the-scenes where a lender screens a consumer’s credit to determine whether to extend a firm offer of credit.
 The process takes place without the consumer’s knowledge and without any negative impact to their credit score.

 For lenders and financial institutions, credit prescreen is a way to pick and choose the criteria of the consumers you want to target for a particular offer – often in the form of better terms, interest rates or incentives.
 Typically, a list of consumers meeting specific credit criteria is compiled by a Credit Reporting Agency, like Experian, and then provided to the requesting lending institutions or their mailing service.

 Gone are the days of batch-and-blasting.
 It’s expensive and a challenge for constantly limited marketing budgets.
 Prescreen decreases acquisition and mailing costs by segmenting a lender’s prospect list.
-In one case, a lender experienced a 10% lift in its overall conversion rate with a single campaign by targeting individuals who were most likely to respond to their over.
+In one case, a lender identified more than 40 thousand loans, representing $466 million in loan growth opportunities, after using digital prescreen.

 Governed by the Fair Credit Reporting Act (FCRA), lenders initiating prescreen campaigns for credit products must also adhere to certain rules.
 What qualifies one of these campaigns?

 - An inquiry posting is required (though it is a “soft” inquiry)